blacksenator/fbcallrouter/README.md

 <img align="right" src="assets/washing.png"/>

 The program is **trying to identify spam calls**.
-So it is listen to the [FRITZ!Box](#disclaimer) callmonitor and does several wash cycles to figure out whether it is spam or not.
+So it is listen to the [FRITZ!Box](#disclaimer) call monitor and does several wash cycles to figure out whether it is spam or not.

 ## Release notes